 As mentioned, the Securitisation Regulation has created a specific framework for a simple, transparent and standardised securitisation (STS Securitisation).
-The requirements for a securitisation to be compliant with the "simple, transparent and standardised" criteria are set forth in Article 18 et seq of the Securitisation Regulation.
+The requirements for a securitisation to be compliant with the "simple, transparent and standardised" criteria are set forth in Article 18 et seg of the Securitisation Regulation.
 According to these provisions, originators, sponsors and issuers will be jointly responsible under the Securitisation Regulation for assigning the STS Securitisation designation.
 The final step in the labelling process is to notify regulators of the STS Securitisation designation.
-In Portugal, the Securitisation Law has recognised the STS Securitisation concept, and the first STS Securitisation has already occurred in 2020.
+In Portugal, the Securitisation Law has recognised the STS Securitisation concept, and the first STS Securitisation occurred in 2020, with 2021 witnessing the first STS synthetic securitisation, following the latest regulatory amendments in this respect.
 Returning to the reporting topic, and although the Securitisation Law does not foresee specific requirements, disclosure obligations for securitisation transactions are directly applicable via the Securitisation Regulation.

-Article 7 of the Securitisation Regulation sets out a new set of disclosure requirements commonly applicable across EU Member States.
+Article 7 of the Securitisation Regulation sets out a new set of disclosure requirements that are commonly applicable across EU Member States.